soef/alexa-remote/README.md

 * (Apollon77) many fixes and optimizations, changed code to be an ES6 class
 * (Apollon77) reworked the "prepare" step and only initialize what's really needed and allow extra "init" methods also to update Devices, Bluetooth and such.
 Docs will follow
 * (Apollon77) API breaking: executeAutomationRoutine is not expecting a routineId anymore, but the complete routine definition.

-### 0.2.x
-* (Apollon77) 0.2.8: fixes, fix shuffle/repeat commands, make sure speak object is a string
-* (Apollon77) 0.2.7: speak maximum are 250 characters, routines will now queried 2000 at once (instead of only 20 before)
-* (Apollon77) 0.2.6: fixes
-* (Apollon77) 0.2.5: new functions to read musicproviders and send searchphrases for them
-* (Apollon77) 0.2.5: by default direct all calls to "alexa."+amazonPage to be more generic, overwritable
-* (Apollon77) 0.2.4: several smaller bugfixes
-* (Apollon77) 0.2.4: an speak call with empty string will return an error
-* (Apollon77) 0.2.4: add infos if multiroom device or member
-* (Apollon77) 0.2.3: in non .com replace numbers with points into numbers with comma
-* (Apollon77) 0.2.0: several optimizations and publish as alexa-remote2 on npm
-* (Apollon77) 0.2.0: use alexa-cookie@0.2.0 library to also offer proxy support
-* (Apollon77) 0.2.0: retrieve automation routines in prepare
-* (Apollon77) 0.2.0: enhanced sendCommand and added support for Routines and sequencial Commands

-### 0.1.x
-* (Apollon77) 0.1.3: Use specific User-Agents for Win32, MacOS and linux based platforms
-* (Apollon77) 0.1.2: add logging for used Alexa-URL and user-Agent once at init
-* (Apollon77) 0.1.1: rename "shuffle" to "ShuffleCommand" and repeat to RepeatCommand)

 ### 0.1.0
 * (Apollon77) added automatic cookie renewal when email and password are provided